Snake, Playable Right Here in This Post

 Touch was the real work

-Mobile is where the effort went, and after fixing this site's missing mobile menu yesterday I was not going to ship a desktop-only toy.
+Mobile is where the interesting decisions were, and after fixing this site's missing mobile menu yesterday I was not going to accept a desktop-only toy.
 Swiping is the natural way to steer Snake on a phone, so the canvas listens for touches and turns any drag past a small threshold into a direction change, then resets the anchor point so you can chain swipes without lifting your finger.
-The part nobody tells you: the listener has to be registered as non-passive and the canvas needs touch-action: none, or the browser will interpret every downward swipe as an attempt to scroll the page.
+The part nobody tells you, and that Claude handled without being told: the listener has to be registered as non-passive and the canvas needs touch-action: none, or the browser interprets every downward swipe as an attempt to scroll the page.
 Your snake dives and the article scrolls.
 Both, at once.
 It is as bad as it sounds.

 The details that make it feel finished

-None of these took more than a few minutes, and together they are most of the difference between a demo and a game:
+None of these were in my request, and together they are most of the difference between a demo and a game:

 - The canvas renders at device pixel ratio, so the grid is crisp on a phone screen instead of blurry.